SiddGururani/Assignment_5/README.md

-# MUSI-8903 Assignment-5 PLugIn Implementation
+# MUSI-8903 Assignment-5 Plugin Implementation

 This repository contains the source code and the Jucer project for the Vibrato plugin with a 2 -channel Peak Meter